 Using A Temperature To Suit Your Herb Is Key

-Regardless of which heating method you opt for, it’s not much use without a battery capable of delivering a hefty amount of power.
+Regardless of which heating method you opt for, it’s not much use without a battery that’s capable of delivering a hefty amount of power.

-They should also allow users to manually set their own programs depending on how you’d like to enjoy your vape.
+Some devices also allow users to manually set their own programs depending on how you’d like to enjoy your vape.